antarctica/ansible-apache/README.md

 [3] In `/etc/ufw/applications.d/BARC-apache.ufw.profile`.

-### Committing changes

-The [Git flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow/) workflow is used to manage development of this package.

-Discrete changes should be made within *feature* branches, created from and merged back into *develop* (where small one-line changes may be made directly).

-When ready to release a set of features/changes create a *release* branch from *develop*, update documentation as required and merge into *master* with a tagged, [semantic version](http://semver.org/) (e.g. `v1.2.3`).

-After releases the *master* branch should be merged with *develop* to restart the process.
-High impact bugs can be addressed in *hotfix* branches, created from and merged into *master* directly (and then into *develop*).
+## Developing

-### Issue tracking
+### Apache modules

-Issues, bugs, improvements, questions, suggestions and other tasks related to this package are managed through the BAS Web & Applications Team Jira project ([BASWEB](https://jira.ceh.ac.uk/browse/BASWEB)).
+This role **MUST NOT** contain any additional Apache modules or module configuration, except for modules available in Apache by default.

+Separate roles **MUST** be used for these modules, each module **SHOULD** have a separate role with this `apache` role as a dependency (plus any other roles as needed).
+By convention they should be named `ansible-*` where `*` is the name of the role, e.g. `apache-some-module`.

+Roles **SHOULD NOT** duplicate virtual host file templates.
+Doing so introduces brittleness and fragmentation between the 'upstream' `apache` role and module roles (which will typically update at much slower frequencies).

 ### Testing

+Note: These tests are proof-of-concept and may change significantly, report all feedback via the role issue tracker as normal.

 To ensure this role provides its stated functionality tests **MUST** be performed before releasing new versions of this role.

-To assist with this a testing environment is provided within this role, through the `tests` directory.
+To assist with this a testing environment is provided within the `tests` directory of this role.

-It includes two environments, local and remote for testing changes (a remote environment is provided fro testing SSL configurations with SSL Labs and other similar tools).
-Ansible is used to configure these environments, the aim being to replicate, as far as possible, the same workflow and environment in which this role will be used.
+Two environments, local and remote [1], are available configured by Ansible, the aim being to replicate, as far as possible, the same workflow and environment in which this role will be used.

+Currently testing is limited to building a server, installing Apache and configuring it to use SSL.

+It is assumed that getting to the to that point indicates this role is working correctly, however manual testing will be needed to confirm this.
+In the future these checks will be made automatically, and more scenarios will be tested to more systematically test the different features of this role.

+[1] A remote environment is provided for testing SSL with tools such as SSL Labs.

 #### Requirements